ErikCupal/triemoize/README.md

 ## Benchmarks

-I created a set of benchmarks that tests the performance of trimemoize on four different functions.
+I created a set of benchmarks that tests the performance of triemoize on four different functions.
 For comparision I have tested the performance of fast-memoize as well.

 You can try the benchmarks yourself